material-components/material-components-web/docs/theming.md

 Ideally, we should set all of the text colors on primary, since we never know which one an MDC-Web component might use.
-So let's keep it simple for now:
+Since our cards only contain text and no components, let's keep it simple for now:

 ```css
 .element-card.earth {